Colleges by Location

 Retention Rate

-As reported in 2025, the freshman retention rate for Thomas Aquinas College - New England was 91%, which is an excellent retention rate only the most prestigious institutions have.
+The freshman retention rate for Thomas Aquinas College - New England was 91% in 2025, which is an outstanding retention rate only the most prestigious institutions have.

 Student Body